Skip to main content

-Math, Functions, and Expressions
+Math, functions, and expressions

 Expressions allow you to dynamically generate text and numeric values through interactions in your prototypes.
 You can use expressions to do things like calculate the purchase total for a shopping cart, dynamically construct UI messages, and display the current date.

 You can use an expression in any field that has an fx icon next to it.
-Type your expression directly into the field or click the icon to open the Edit Value dialog.
+Type your expression directly into the field or click the icon to open the Edit value dialog.

-From there, you can click Insert Variable or Function to view the full list of variables and functions available for use in expressions.
+From there, you can click Insert variable or function to view the full list of variables and functions available for use in expressions.
 You can also create local variables to access specific widget properties in your expressions.

-Writing Expressions
+Writing expressions

 Axure RP treats any text wrapped in double square brackets as an expression, and the expression itself will be replaced by its own final output value in the web browser.
 Text outside the brackets is treated as static and will not be changed in the web browser.

-For example, if you set the text on a widget to Your total is $[[ 5.50 + 2.99 ]]
+For example, if you set the text on a widget to Your total is $[[ 5.50 + 2.99 ]], the widget's text will read Your total is $8.49 in the web browser.

-Numbers and Math
+Numbers and math

-Basic Operators
+Basic operators

 You can perform the following basic math operations in your expressions: